Promoting integration through social connections

 The focus of this section is on ways in which resettlement countries can provide assistance and support to refugees to enhance social connections in the receiving community.
 Refugees will need to navigate various practical tasks in an unfamiliar environment, often with limited fluency in the language of the receiving community.
 Providing early social support can help reduce anxiety and assist resettled refugees to gain a sense of control and independence.
 Early positive relationships in the receiving community have other benefits, such as restoring a refugee’s sense of belonging.
 This type of support can be facilitated by integration caseworkers, youth workers, volunteers (i.e., buddies, mentors).
 Whenever possible or relevant, resettled refugees should be placed close to family members.
 The support provided by family is a vital resource in the integration process.

 Supportive relationships with members of established refugee and diaspora communities can also help resettled refugees to build their connections with the receiving community.
 Through these connections they can access other important integration resources such as employment, volunteering opportunities and a wider social network, as well as opportunities to participate in wider community activities.

 Social connections between resettled refugees and members of diaspora communities are particularly important in this regard.
 Supporting refugees to reconnect with the cultural and religious institutions that are familiar to them can assist them in maintaining their cultural integrity while building a new identity in the receiving community.
 At the same time, it should be kept in mind that some refugees might not seek contact with the refugee community of the same origin due to personal circumstances and reasons for flight from their country of origin.

-- incorporating information about family reunion provisions and settlement support programs in orientation information provided to resettled refugees;
+- incorporating information about family reunion provisions and settlement support programmes in orientation information provided to resettled refugees.

-- determining the feasibility of establishing a community sponsorship program to engage individuals, local communities and organisations in the reception and integration process along with appropriate training, support and monitoring for sponsors.
+- determining the feasibility of establishing a community sponsorship programme to engage individuals, local communities and organisations in the reception and integration process along with appropriate training, support and monitoring for sponsors.